GlendaleAcosta/ReactWeather/readme.md

 React Weather Application

-To use application:
+To use application: <br />

-Install node_modules using 'npm install'
+Install node_modules using 'npm install' <br />
-In terminal run "node server.js" to run on localhost: 3000
+In terminal run "node server.js" to run on localhost: 3000 <br />